taielab/awesome-hacking-lists/README.md

 - [Information-Security-Tasks](https://github.com/bb1nfosec/Information-Security-Tasks) - This repository is created only for infosec professionals whom work day to day basis to equip ourself with uptodate skillset, We can daily contribute daily one hour for day to day tasks and work on problem statements daily, Please contribute by providing problem statements and solutions
 - [Subra](https://github.com/si9int/Subra) - A Web-UI for subdomain enumeration (subfinder)
 - [fast-srt-subtitle](https://github.com/wiwikuan/fast-srt-subtitle) - Make SRT Caption Fast!!!!
-- [DetectionLab](https://github.com/clong/DetectionLab) - Vagrant & Packer scripts to build a lab environment complete with security tooling and logging best practices
+- [DetectionLab](https://github.com/clong/DetectionLab) - Automate the creation of a lab environment complete with security tooling and logging best practices
 - [gshark](https://github.com/madneal/gshark) - Scan for sensitive information easily and effectively.
 - [Windows10Exploits](https://github.com/nu11secur1ty/Windows10Exploits) - Microsoft » Windows 10 : Security Vulnerabilities
 - [chromium_for_spider](https://github.com/myvyang/chromium_for_spider) - dynamic crawler for web vulnerability scanner